This guide is primarily designed to help users unfamiliar with the CANSIM database to find and download data through CHASS.

 This tutorial introduces Gale's Digital Scholar Lab (DSL), a digital humanities tool.
 In this tutorial, you will learn how to:

-- Build a collection of texts
+- Build a collection of texts, including uploading your own materials

 - Clean texts